Chapter 4.26

 3. Such proceeds may be used to pay license fees.

-B. A licensee shall be deemed to violate Subdivision (k)(2) of Section 326.5 of the California Penal Code and this subsection if expenses during any particular month exceed $2,000.
+B. A licensee shall be deemed to violate subdivision (k)(2) of Section 326.5 of the California Penal Code and this section if expenses during any particular month exceed $2,000.
 If expenses do not exceed $2,000 per month, the 20 percent limitation shall be applied annually at the conclusion of each 12 months of operation.
 [Ord.
+17-2018 § 3 (Exh.
+A); Ord.
 21-2003 §§ 2, 4; Ord.
 20-2003 §§ 2, 4; SCC 1061 § 1, 1996; SCC 0992 § 5, 1995; SCC 0758 § 2, 1989; SCC 0711 § 1, 1988; SCC 578 § 12 (part), 1983].

-4.26.075 Records – Compliance examination and inspection.
+4.26.075 Facility and records – Compliance examination and inspection.

-A. The licensee shall keep full and accurate records of the income received and expenses disbursed in connection with its operation, conduct, promotion, supervision, and any other phase of bingo games.
+A. The licensee shall keep full and accurate records of the income received and expenses disbursed in connection with its operation, conduct, promotion, supervision, and any other phase of bingo games or a bingo parlor.
 Such records are to include but are not limited to ledgers and accounts relating to inventory, proceeds, expenditures, and the distribution of all profits derived from bingo games, and any other records as are necessary to determine or establish compliance with the provisions of this chapter, Rancho Cordova administrative regulations adopted pursuant to this chapter, Section 326.5 of the California Penal Code, or any other applicable state of California, city of Rancho Cordova, federal law, or administrative rule or regulation, as they may be amended from time to time.
 The records shall be of such types and maintained in such manner as may be prescribed by the chief of police; and when not so prescribed, shall be of such types and maintained according to the requirements of generally accepted principles of accounting.

-C. Compliance examinations shall be conducted by the chief of police of bingo licensee records described in subsection (A) of this section not less frequently than annually, for each 12 months of each licensee’s operation.
+C. Compliance examinations may be conducted by the chief of police of bingo licensee records described in subsection (A) of this section not less frequently than annually, for each 12 months of each licensee’s operation.

 D. If the organizational structure of the licensee is such that an umbrella organization disburses bingo proceeds to member organizations, the records described in subsection (A) of this section which are subject to examination, review, audit, inspection, or photocopying shall include both the bingo records of the umbrella organization and its member organizations.
 For purposes of this section, an “umbrella organization” is defined as a nonprofit, income tax exempt, charitable organization which is organized for the purpose of providing financial support to other nonprofit, income tax exempt, charitable organizations.
-[Ord.
-38-2007 § 1 (Exh.
-1(A)); Ord.
-21-2003 §§ 2, 4; Ord.
-20-2003 §§ 2, 4; SCC 1061 § 1, 1996; SCC 0992 § 5, 1995; SCC 0758 § 2, 1989; SCC 0711 § 3, 1988; SCC 578 § 12 (part), 1983].

 4.26.080 Retention of records.